Answered By: Corporate Communications Last Updated: Jan 18, 2018 Views: 376

 - 15 pages from an anthology.

-You can print multiple copies in hard-copy form and distribute these to students.
-You can also make copies in electronic form (e.g. on a CD-ROM or by emailing an electronic file) but you will need to attach the Part VB electronic warning notice.
+Staff can print multiple copies in hard-copy form and distribute these to students.
+You can also make copies in electronic form (e.g. via email) but you will need to attach the electronic warning notice.

 Please note that copies of book chapters, journal articles or conference papers must not be directly uploaded to Blackboard as per the University Copyright Procedures.
-Instead, staff must add all material copied under Part VB into their Reading Lists, so Library staff can source the material as required, check publisher licensing restrictions, attach relevant warning notices and provide access through the Library Catalogue and Blackboard.
+Instead, staff must add all material copied under the Copyright Agency Statutory Licence agreement into their Reading Lists, so Library staff can source the material as required, check publisher licensing restrictions, attach relevant warning notices and provide access through the Library Catalogue and Blackboard.

 Curtin University Library.